Video or Audio podcast

 Before pressing record on your podcast recording equipment, you need to consider whether you want a video or audio podcast.

-Podcasts are overwhelmingly done in audio, and are subscribed to in places like Apple Podcasts, Spotify, Google Podcasts, and Overcast.
+Podcasts are overwhelmingly done in audio, and are subscribed to in listening platforms like Apple Podcasts, Spotify, Amazon Podcasts, and Overcast.
 But, humans are inherently visual creatures and video adds visual complexity and emotional depth that audio may not.
 That’s one of the reasons video is quickly becoming the foundation of the modern web.

 The question you must answer is “Should I actually do a video or audio podcast?”
 This article explores several reasons to consider between creating a video vs audio podcast.